yannickjemmely/Mida/README.md

 ## Usage

 ### Broker Login
-You can use any supported broker as long as you have an account.
+You can use any supported broker as long as you have an account.<br>
 MidaFX offers an internal demo broker named `PlaygroundBroker` which you can use to test your strategies and expert advisors without the risk of losing money.